cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-unc0ver.md

   nav: sidebar
 ---

 Many users have reported crashing, rebooting and other stability issues while using unc0ver.
-We recommend to wait until a more stable option is available before jailbreaking.
+We recommend using [Taurine](/installing-taurine) or [Odysseyra1n](/installing-odysseyra1n) instead.
 {: .notice--danger}

-If you use a device with an A8-A10(X) SOC, we recommend using [Odysseyra1n](/installing-odysseyra1n) or [Odysseyn1x](using-odysseyn1x) instead.
+If you use a device on iOS 14.0 to 14.3, we recommend using [Taurine](/installing-taurine) instead.
 {: .notice--primary}

 unc0ver is a [semi-untethered jailbreak](/types-of-jailbreak#semi-untethered-jailbreaks){:target="_blank"}, meaning it requires a app to re-apply the exploit after a reboot.
 Click the link to learn more.